inspired/TA-cisco-esa-extras/README.md

   - Add the filter you created to the policy you desired (i.e. Default Policy).
   - Tick Enable box

+3. Create an index in Splunk called esa_summary OR create a copy of default/macros.conf in local/macros.conf replacing index=esa_summary with index=summary

-3. Send some malware e-mails through your ESA appliance and search for "Custom Log Entry" in Splunk.
+4. Send some malware e-mails through your ESA appliance and search for "Custom Log Entry" in Splunk.
 You should get back results

 ## USER GUIDE